Joe Fleming explains how to prevent and treat muscle spasms whilst running.

 There are many different reasons why a runner might experience muscle spasms.
 Some of the most common causes include:

-The above causes are most often responsible for acute (sudden, random) muscle spasms.
+Common conditions associated with chronic muscle spasms include: the above causes are often responsible for acute (sudden, random) muscle spasms.
 For runners who deal with frequent, chronic muscle spasms, there might be a more serious underlying cause.
-Common conditions associated with chronic muscle spasms include:

-If a runner is suffering from an illness that causes excessive diarrhoea or vomiting, they may also be prone to muscle spasms.
+If a runner suffers from an illness that causes excessive diarrhoea or vomiting, they may also be prone to muscle spasms.

 Why are Runners Prone to Muscle Spasms?

-Repetitive motion can also lead to muscle spasms, and runners, especially long-distance runners, repeat the same motions for extended periods of time as part of their sport.
+Repetitive motion can also lead to muscle spasms, and runners, especially long-distance runners, repeat the same movements for extended periods as part of their sport.

 Why are Muscle Spasms Problematic?

-Some runners think that muscle spasms are no big deal, especially if they only happen on occasion.
-In reality, though, whether the spasms are chronic or acute, it is important to take steps to avoid them and treat them properly.
+Some runners think that muscle spasms are no big deal, especially if they only happen occasionally.
+In reality, though, whether the spasms are chronic or acute, it is vital to take steps to avoid them and treat them properly.

-Not only can muscle spasms be indicative of an underlying problem, but they can also increase a runner's likelihood of experiencing a more serious injury.
+Muscle spasms indicate an underlying problem, but they can also increase a runner's likelihood of experiencing a more severe injury.

-Many runners find themselves wondering what causes pulled calf muscles and other running-related muscle injuries.
+Many runners wonder what causes pulled calf muscles and other running-related muscle injuries.
 The answer, in many cases, is a muscle spasm.

 Experiencing a muscle spasm during a run can throw you off your game and hinder your form.
-As a result, you may be more prone to pulling a muscle, tripping, or falling, all of which can set you up for some painful injuries.
+As a result, you may be more prone to pulling a muscle, tripping, or falling, can set you up for some painful injuries.